 Informing a customer that a certain product will soon be obsolete and will, therefore, be replaced is the right thing to do, but that doesn’t mean it’ll happen.
 After all, telling a customer that they’ll no longer be able to use a product they’ve come to rely on is an awkward conversation to have.
 So, while it may be incumbent on vendors to make sure their customers are aware of any impending changes that could affect their security, it ultimately falls in your hands to stay vigilant and take primary responsibility for your own security.

-No organization will ever be perfect; however, in the business of helping others keep their data safe (it doesn’t matter if it’s a multi-billion-dollar technology vendor or a smaller firm like Coviant) the root responsibility of treating your customer relationships as more than merely transactional still stands.
+No organization will ever be perfect; however, in the business of helping others keep their data safe (it doesn’t matter if it’s a multi-billion-dollar technology vendor or a smaller firm like Coviant Software) the root responsibility of treating your customer relationships as more than merely transactional still stands.
 There’s a delicate trust that needs to be maintained through the transparency about issues that could potentially affect data integrity.
-And that’s always been Coviant’s commitment to our customers.
+And that’s always been Coviant Software’s commitment to our customers.

 If you’ve got questions about secure, managed file transfer, give us a call.
 Or you can try our product for free and then give us a call.
 Either way, Coviant Software will work hard to earn your trust.